Masks

 Unmask epochs for which the expression is true |

-Options to include/exclude epochs based on time intervals rather than annotations:
+Including/excluding epochs based on time intervals

 Option | Example | Description |